Stop killing seals

 A sincere and heartfelt thanks to all who helped in the rescue, care and release of seals for the 2002/3 season.
 Equally deserving of thanks are those, who without contact with seals at all, fundraised to help the operation struggle along.
 The last seal, Bruce of Wexford has now left, May 5th to Mac for release.
 Bruce seemed a 'no-hoper' initially, unable to keep either food or liquids down for over 2-3 weeks, but made it in good shape.
 I hope this gives you all some satisfaction after a somewhat difficult season.

-42 animals in all were received by the ISS this season and were treated as follows:
+42 animals in all were received by Our Organization this season and were treated as follows:

 Of the 31 seals received by Garristown, 26 (84%) came from Dublin, Wicklow or Wexford, highlighting the state of that sea.

 P.D.V. also struck Ireland an unknown numbers of Harbour seals have died.
 We have fallen somewhat from our high perch and our standards have dropped.

 It must be remembered however that 23 made it, who would not have survived only for Our Organization and your efforts.